lifesalgorithm/credit-card-fraud-detection-/README.md

-Credit Card Fraud Detection
+Credit Card Fraud Detection:

 This project uses machine learning to detect fraudulent credit card transactions.
 It demonstrates how to handle imbalanced datasets, perform data preprocessing, and apply classification models to real-world fraud detection problems.

-Project Overview
+Project Overview:
 Credit card fraud is a significant financial issue worldwide.
 This project analyzes a dataset of European card transactions to build a predictive model that can classify whether a transaction is fraudulent or not.

 Key highlights: